-Professor Sangkot Marzuki is president of the Indonesian Academy of Sciences (Akademi Ilmu Pengetahuan Indonesia).
+Professor Sangkot Marzuki is the former president of the Indonesian Academy of Sciences (Akademi Ilmu Pengetahuan Indonesia).

 He was the director of the Eijkman Institute for Molecular Biology in Jakarta from 1992 to 2014.
 His scientific interest has been in the biogenesis of energy transducing membranes, and related human genetic disorders; an interest he developed during his 17 years as medical faculty member of Monash University in Australia.